 The furnace uses propane to work and is turned on at the internal thermostat.
 On cold winter nights, the furnace will cycle more frequently.
 If you are not plugged in, this will require you to charge your coach battery before going to bed every night.
 We recommend that you start the car engine and let it run for 30 minutes to charge the battery before going to bed.
 To save propane, we recommend that you lower the thermostat to 60 degrees when you are not in the RV, and then turn it to your desired comfortable temperature when you are in the RV.
 In cold weather, it must be heated at all times.

-You may be interested in learning more about How to Winterize a Camper to Travel and Live In
+You may be interested in learning more about How to Winterize a Camper

 Driving During Winter Conditions in Alaska

-Something to consider before going and deciding to rent an RV in Alaska is the weather conditions. the Driving conditions in Alaska in winter are unpredictable, and drivers need to exercise caution and make good judgments when driving.
+Something to consider before going and deciding to rent an RV in Alaska is the weather conditions.
+The driving conditions in Alaska in winter are unpredictable, and drivers need to exercise caution and make good judgments when driving.
 Please keep a good parking and driving distance.
 We recommend that you check the road conditions before you leave, and you can adjust your plan according to the weather.

 Planning How to Rent an RV in Alaska Vacation Has Never Been Easier

 In this section of our website, you will find a variety of information that will help you plan an unforgettable vacation about renting an RV in Alaska.
-Whether you want to play with it and need some ideas, or just want us to plan your vacation for you, this is a good starting point.
+Whether you want to play with it and need some ideas or want us to plan your vacation for you, this is a good starting point.

 What size RV in Alaska should I choose?
 Best Size RV for Alaska